criteo/kerberos-docker/README.md

 ## Usage

-After installation, there are 3 containers with a web server on each one to check if it turns:
+After installation, there are three containers with a web server on each one to check if it turns:

 - `krb5-machine-example-com`
 - `krb5-kdc-server-example-com`